How To Look After Natural Grey Hair

 How can I make my grey hair shine naturally?

-Here are our do’s and don’ts for choosing the right styling products for grey hair.
+Here are my Dos and Don’ts for choosing the right styling products for grey hair.

-- Do use a product that has heat protection.
+- Do use a product that has styling protection.
 Heat is drying for the hair.
-Reduce the impact of heated styling by choosing styling products that give heat protection.
+Reduce the impact of heated styling by choosing styling products that give styling protection.

 - Do use styling products that boost the moisture of the hair.
-Our latest ingredient in our mission to banish dry hair is Sugar Beet.
+My latest ingredient in my mission to banish dry hair is Sugar Beet.
 Sugar Beet increases the water retention of hair fibres and helps hair hold moisture for longer.
-Our Styling Mist for Natural Hold and a Glossy Finish contains Sugar Beet to maintain moisture and shine in between washes.
+Styling Mist for Natural Hold and a Glossy Finish contains Sugar Beet to maintain moisture and shine in between washes.

 - Don’t use waxes.
-They are difficult to wash out.
+They are tricky to wash out.
 They tend to build up on the hair and scalp, clogging up the scalp and making the hair look dull.